SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 The structure is *non-communicable diseases + action*.
 We added diseases from the WHO factsheet on non-communicable diseases (<a id="WHOFSnoncomm">[WHO, 2018](#f4)</a>) and a WHO factsheet on leading causes of death in 2019 (<a id="WHOFStop10">[WHO, 2020c](#f23)</a>).
 Cancer terms were based on "The Cancer Dictionary" in the WHO Cancer Mortality Database (<a id="WHOcancer">[International Agency for Research on Cancer, 2019](#f5)</a>) and using nomenclature as explained by the U.S. National Cancer Institute SEER training modules (<a id="NIHcancer">[National Cancer Institute, n.d.](#f6)</a>).

- A tighter `NEAR` distance is used for some action terms due to other uses (e.g. `lower` needs a tighter combination to avoid e.g. "cancer of the lower intestine").
+ A tighter `NEAR` distance is used for some action terms due to other uses (e.g. `lower` needs a tighter combination to avoid e.g. "cancer of the lower intestine"). `prevent*` is not used to reduce results generally talking about "preventable deaths", rather than prevention.

 ``` Ceylon =
 TS=